 Instructions

-Make the Cajun seasoning
+Make the spice blend

 - Mix all seasoning ingredients in spice grinder.
 Pulse until well blended.1 teaspoon smoked paprika, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon thyme leaves, 1 teaspoon dried oregano leaves, 1 teaspoon dried basil leaves, 1 teaspoon dried parsley, 1 teaspoon black pepper, ½ teaspoon celery salt, ½ teaspoon ground cumin, 1 teaspoon ground coriander, ½ teaspoon allspice, 1 teaspoon cayenne pepper